John Eldon Smith: Execution and aftermath

 In the weeks leading up to Smith's execution, 29 family members, friends, and associates, including Smith's parents, son, and ex-wife Catherine Fitzgerald, wrote letters to Georgia's Pardon and Paroles Board asking that the board spare Smith's life, with letters attesting to Smith's character, accusing his jury and Georgia officials of anti-northerner bias, and casting doubt on Smith's level of culpability in Ronald and Juanita Akins's murders, with some accusing Rebecca of bearing most responsibility for the murders or accusing Maree of lying in his testimony implicating Smith.
 The day prior to Smith's execution, the parole board denied his request for clemency.
 Smith was also scheduled to be executed alongside Alpha Otis O'Daniel Stephens, another Georgia death row inmate, but the U.S. Supreme Court granted Stephens a last-minute stay of execution by a 5–4 vote, while Smith, who had exhausted all of his court appeals by then, had his request denied by a 7–2 vote.
 Parole Board Chairman Mobley Howell said of Smith's case, "There can be no doubt John Eldon Smith was a willing and active participant in the crime of murder."

 Smith's execution was scheduled to take place on December 15, 1983, at 8:00 a.m., which, according to a former prison guard who was staffed to work at Smith's execution, attracted many anti-death penalty protests and Atlanta-based television stations.
-Smith was executed by electric chair at the Georgia Diagnostic and Classification State Prison in Jackson, Georgia, thereby becoming the first person to be executed in Georgia since the electrocution of Bernard Dye on October 16, 1964, which occurred prior to the death penalty moratorium established by Furman v.
-Georgia.
+Smith was executed by electric chair at the Georgia Diagnostic and Classification State Prison in Jackson, Georgia, thereby becoming the first person to be executed in Georgia since the electrocution of Bernard Dye on October 16, 1964, which occurred prior to the de facto death penalty moratorium established in the mid-1960s.
 The prison announced that Smith's time of death occurred at approximately 8:15 a.m.